composewell/streamly/design/utf8-decoder.md

 ### Error recovery

-It is sometimes desireable to recover from errors when decoding strings that are supposed to be UTF-8 encoded.
+It is sometimes desirable to recover from errors when decoding strings that are supposed to be UTF-8 encoded.
 Programmers should be aware that this can negatively affect the security properties of their application.
 A common recovery method is to replace malformed sequences with a